Soundplant home page: http://www.soundplant.org

 Planned for Future Versions

+Soundplant is not a synthesizer, plugin, editor, or sequencer, but it is way more than a media player.
 Soundplant was designed to do one thing and do it well: to trigger sounds from the computer keyboard with maximum speed, efficiency, and ease of use.
-Users love its rock-solid stability for live event use, its simple one sound per one key metaphor which eliminates the usage complications of many other software samplers, and its ultra-optimized use of the computer keyboard with lowest-possible latency requiring no extra hardware.
-Soundplant is not an audio editor, an effects processor, or a sequencer, but it is way more than a media player.
-Here is a list of features:
+Users love its rock-solid stability for live event use, its simple one sound per one key metaphor which eliminates the usage complications of many other software samplers, and its ultra-optimized use of the computer keyboard with lowest-possible latency requiring no extra hardware or MIDI.

 - 72 keyboard keys can be used to trigger sounds, all with very low latency